nilsign/spring-boot-demo-be/README.md

     http://localhost:8100/auth/realms/DemoProjectRealm/account/

-9. (Optional) Commit the running Keycloak Docker container to a new Docker image. ("4cfca7c93d87" is the Container ID)
+9. (Optional) Commit the running Keycloak Docker container to a new Docker image. ("4cfca7c93d87" is the Container ID).

         $ docker ps -a
         $ docker commit 4cfca7c93d87 jboss/keycloak:demo-project-v1

-10. (Requires: 9) To start the new jboss/keycloak:demo-project-v1 Docker image again when it was shut down execute.
+10. (Requires: 9) To start the new jboss/keycloak:demo-project-v1 Docker image again when it was shut down execute

         $ docker run -p 8100:8080 jboss/keycloak:demo-project-v1